Bromberg Dynamit Nobel AG Factory: Creation and growth of DAG

 The history of the DAG company began in 1863, when Alfred Nobel developed a method of producing nitroglycerin on an industrial scale.
 In 1864, Nobel built the first factory in Vinterviken near Stockholm, and in 1865, it began its expansion into the European market.
 This year, the first dynamite plant was built in German Empire.
 By 1875, 14 factories were set up in 12 countries.
 In 1876, the company was transformed into a joint-stock company, which eventually took the name of Dynamit-Actien Gesellschaft vormals Alfred Nobel & Co.
 Hamburg (abbreviated as DAG).
-When Alfred Nobel passed away in 1896, DAG counted 93 factories worldwide.
+When Alfred Nobel died in 1896, DAG counted 93 factories worldwide.

 After Nazis accessed power in 1933, an intense arm production happened, which, from 1935, took the form of a particularly significant expansion of bombing industry.
 Thus, most of the explosive and gunpowder of the Nazi war machine have been produced by DAG and Westfälisch-Anhaltische Sprengstoff-Actien-Gesellschaft (or WASAG) and their subsidiaries, such as DAG-Verwertchemie and WASAG-Deutsche Sprengchemie.

 In 1939–1945, Third Reich numbered a total of 80 explosive factories (32 of which belonged to DAG-Verwertchemie), 27 warfare factories and 241 ammunition production plants.
 While until 1939, most of the facilities were located only west of Oder river, after the outbreak of the war, plants expanded also east of Oder.
 In 1944, DAG produced a quarter of the total production of military assets of the Third Reich, with its most productive facilities in Allendorf near Marburg, Hessisch Lichtenau, Krümmel and Clausthal-Zellerfeld.
 The largest in terms of acreage were the factories in Bydgoszcz and in Krzystkowice near Nowogród Bobrzański.
 On current Polish territory, one can also mentioned the remains of a Deutsche Sprengchemie, which comprised 2500 employees, in Zasieki.

 All necessary investments were carried out with the highest confidentiality, allowing the factories to be referred to by the locals as producing chocolate, praline, cake or textile.